owner232/ICO-Website/README.md

 ICO website light documentation.

+update priceticker.php with your api information to coinpayments

 This site worked for us without an issue.

 Import the sql file in the main directory called "importthisfile.sql"